sunmediatv/SunMediaAds-iOS/README.md

 ### Integrate SunMediaAds Network Adapters

-Lab Cave Mediation supports Banners, Interstitials and Video Rewarded from various leading ad networks, with advanced functionalities like ads auto-fetching and advanced delivery optimization.
+SunMediaAds supports Banners, Interstitials and Video Rewarded from various leading ad networks, with advanced functionalities like ads auto-fetching and advanced delivery optimization.

 **IMPORTANT IF YOU ARE USING ADMOB**